himabindumuppala/sourcekit-vast-ios/README.md

 Step 2: Copy or include the following header files into your project;

-	SourceKitLogger.h
-	VAST.h
-	VASTError.h
-	VASTViewController.h
+	SKVASTError.h
+    VASTSettings.h
+	SKVASTViewController.h

 Step 3: Import these header files into the class which will use a VASTViewController (step 7):

+	#import "VASTError.h"
-	#import "SourceKitLogger.h"
+	#import "VASTViewController.h"
-	#import "VAST.h"
+	#import "VASTSettings.h"

-Step 4: Drag the VASTResources bundle from the VAST Project Products folder into your main project's target 'Copy Bundle Resources' build phase.
-THIS IS AN IMPORTANT STEP.

-Step 5: Edit Build Settings
+Step 4: Edit Build Settings

-	Header Search Path => /usr/include/libxml2
+	Header Search Paths => /usr/include/libxml2
 	Other Linker Flags => -lxml2

-Step 6: Edit Build Phases under target
+    Edit Build Phases under target

 	Target Dependencies - Add VAST & SourceKitCommon projects Link Binary with Libraries - Add libVAST.a, libSourceKitCommon.a, MediaPlayer.framework & SystemConfiguration.framework

-Step 7: Create a VASTViewController and initialize it with a delegate, then call the loadVideoWithURL: method with a url that will return valid VAST XML formatted content, as in this example:
+Step 5: Create a SKVASTViewController and implement SKVASTViewControllerDelegate delegate.
+Then call the loadVideoWithURL: method with a url that will return valid VAST XML formatted content, as in this example:

-    self.vastVC = [[VASTViewController alloc] initWithDelegate: self];
+    self.vastVC = [[SKVASTViewController alloc] initWithDelegate: self];
    	NSURL* url = [NSURL URLWithString:@"...valid url for a VAST XML document..."];
     [self.vastVC loadVideoWithURL:url];

-Step 8: Listen for VASTViewControllerDelegate callbacks.
-Please look into VASTViewControllerDelegate.h for more information.
+Step 6: Listen for SKVASTViewControllerDelegate callbacks.
+Please look into SKVASTViewControllerDelegate.h for more information.
 To play the video, you must wait for the 'vastReady' callback, then send the playVideo message, as follows:

-	- (void)vastReady:(VASTViewController *)vc
+	- (void)vastReady:(SKVASTViewController *)vc
 	{
     	[vc play];
 	}

-Step 9: (Optional) To see logging:
+Optional: If you are interested in listening for different events (start, firstquartile, complete, etc.), use the following:

+	-(void)vastTrackingEvent:(NSString *)eventName
+	{
+		NSLog(@"callback for event %@", eventName);
+	}

+Optional: To enable 4 level logging, insert this code in your AppDelegate.
+Its settings affect both MRAID & VAST if you have it in your app:

-	[SourceKitLogger setLogLevel:SourceKitLogLevelDebug];   // select desired log level
+	[SKLogger setLogLevel:SourceKitLogLevelDebug];   // select desired log level

 That's it!